hemal369/Blog-website/README.md

 # Blog-application

-A blog website made with the help of Django(python framework).
+A blog website made with the help of Django( a python framework ).